abramschon/FRBClassifier/README.md

 # FRB Classifier

-This project aims to perform a binary classification: whether observations are fast radio bursts or not.
+This project aims to perform a binary classification: whether observations are *Fast Radio Bursts* or not (typically not means it is *Radio Frequency Interference*).

 This code is run in a virtual environment: